MR

 • From you to your corporation

-• To a child who is the insured
+• When the policy is transferred to a child who is the insured

-• Or when there is no cash surrender value, and no associated consideration is paid
+• Or if there’s no cash surrender value and no money is exchanged.

 How To Transfer a Life Insurance Policy To Someone Else

-There are several reasons why you might want to transfer a life insurance policy to someone else.
-Perhaps you no longer need the coverage, or maybe you’re simply looking to give someone else the peace of mind that comes with having a policy.
+There are plenty of reasons why you might want to transfer your life insurance policy to someone else.
+Maybe you don’t need it anymore, or perhaps you want to make sure someone you care about has the protection it offers.

 What You Need to Know Before Transferring a Life Insurance Policy

-If you’re thinking about transferring a life insurance policy, there are a few things you need to know first.
+If you’re thinking about transferring your life insurance policy, here’s what you should keep in mind:

 Can a Life Insurance Policy Be Transferred After Death?

-When a policyholder passes away, their assets are transferred to an estate and then transferred to the claimant of the estate.
+When a policyholder dies, their assets go through a specific legal process.
+Initially, these assets are transferred to an estate and later passed on to the rightful beneficiary.

 Can I Transfer My Work Benefits Insurance To a Private Life Insurance Company?

-A private policy ensures that you have enough coverage to support your family and covers them even if they lose their jobs.
-Many Canadians supplement their work benefit insurance with a private life insurance policy.
+A private policy offers more extensive coverage, ensuring your family is financially protected, even if they lose their jobs.
+That’s why many Canadians opt to complement their work benefit insurance with a private life insurance policy

 Final Thoughts on Can I Transfer My Life Insurance Policy